Diffuse intrinsic pontine glioma (DIPG) / diffuse midline glioma tumour

 This tumour has been given different names over the years, as brain tumours classifications have changed.

-Most commonly still referred to as DIPG, it was previously known as brain stem glioma and most recently renamed as diffuse midline glioma.
+Still commonly referred to as DIPG, it was previously known as a grade 4 brain stem glioma and most recently renamed "diffuse midline glioma".

-What is a DIPG / brain stem glioma / diffuse midline glioma tumour?
+What is a DIPG / diffuse midline glioma tumour?

 A diffuse brain tumour does not have a clear boundary, instead infiltrating healthy brain tissue, spreading between and around surrounding brain cells.